ibm-cloud-docs/containers/cs_encrypt.md

     ```
     {: pre}

-    Example output when the enablement is in progress:
+    Example output when the enablement is in progress
     ```
     Name:                   <cluster_name>
     ID:                     <cluster_ID>